 I first started exploring software and game development in my teenage years.
 I was an avid reader of computer and programming books, and started getting into game development by making my own content for games such as Age of Empires.
 I eventually began studying for a career as a game developer, created smaller games of my own, and pursued adjacent skills in programming and computing.

+In 2015 I moved from Sweden to the United States, and have since then been living in the Pacific Northwest together with my wife and two dogs.
 In late 2017 I started development of what would become Core Decay.
 It began as a hobby project I worked on in my spare time, and a few years later I entered a collaboration with 3D Realms and Slipgate Ironworks to scale up development with a full team.

 I have kept a strong interest in philosophy and sociology, and how it intersects with technology and the internet.
 I am a strong advocate of free software and decentralization, and I set up this website mainly as a way to share my thoughts on these topics – in particular, check out my article on the free internet!